tryfabric/notify-slack-on-release/README.md

 ## Publish to a distribution branch

-Actions are run from GitHub repos so we will checkin the packed dist folder.
+Actions are run from GitHub repos so we will check in the packed dist folder.

 Then run [ncc](https://github.com/zeit/ncc) and push the results: